Andy4495/timex-sinclair-1000/README.md

 #### Video Quality

-With the above modifications and resistor values, the video output signal measured about 1.0 V max with the video-to-VGA converter (75 Ohm load) and 1.5 V max with the RGBtoHDMI (500+ Ohm load).
+With the above modifications and resistor values, the video output signal measures about 1.0 V max with a 75 Ohm load.

+The composite video signal produced with these changes works on:

+- A 20 year old LCD TV with a composite video input
+- A cheap [video-to-VGA][vga] converter
+- An [RGBtoHDMI with Analog][rgb2hdmi] board

-The [RGBtoHDMI][41] gave a very sharp image with the `Sinclair/ZX81 Composite` profile, after running `Auto Calibrate Video Sampling` and then manually updating two `Sampling Menu` settings:
+The [RGBtoHDMI][41] in particular gave a very sharp image with the `Sinclair/ZX81 Composite` profile, after running `Auto Calibrate Video Sampling` and then manually updating two `Sampling Menu` settings:

 - `DAC A Y Hi`: 058 (0.75 V)
   - Values from 0.66 to 0.84 V were stable, so I chose the middle